sailfish009/openstructure/modules/seq/alg/doc/seqalg.rst

   :param gap_open: The gap opening penalty.
 Must be a negative number
   :param gap_ext: The gap extension penalty.
 Must be a negative number
   :returns: best-scoring alignment of *seq1* and *seq2*.

+.. function:: ShannonEntropy(aln, ignore_gaps=True)

+  Returns the per-column Shannon entropies of the alignment.
+The entropy describes how conserved a certain column in the alignment is .
+The higher the entropy is, the less conserved the column.
+For column with no amino aids, the entropy value is set to NAN

+  :param aln: multiple sequence alignment
+  :type aln: :class:`~ost.seq.AlignmentHandle`
+  :param ignore_gaps: whether to ignore gaps in the column.
+  :type ignore_gaps: bool

+  :returns: list of column entropies